Hand Arm Vibration Testing Syndrome (HAVS)

 Noted below are factors that can cause a worker to be at risk of developing HAVS:

-• How long a worker has been using the vibrating equipment
+• Length of time a worker has been using the vibrating equipment

-• How high the levels of vibration that the worker has been subject to
+• Height of levels of vibration that the worker has been subject to

-• The type of equipment that has been used and the mechanism for holding the equipment
+• Type of equipment that has been used and the mechanism for holding the equipment

-• The conditions in which a person has to work i.e. heat or cold, dry or wet
+• Conditions in which a person has to work i.e. heat or cold, dry or wet

 • How tightly the piece of machinery needs to be gripped in order to perform the job

-• The general heath of the worker and whether they take beta blockers or are smokers (smoking has been shown to adversely affect the circulatory system)
+• General heath of the worker and whether they take beta blockers or are smokers (smoking has been shown to adversely affect the circulatory system)

 It is not only just the worker that suffers.
 The HSE takes these matters seriously.
 As recently reported by The at Work Partnership, a global company has been fined £60,000 for failing to control exposure of its workers to both vibration (and silica).
 Leeds Crown Court heard how a company reported two cases of employees suffering hand–arm vibration syndrome in early 2017.